E-XRAy/E-XRAy-App/README.md

   We have  3 users  Radiologist, doctor, and patient.
 Each person can sign up or sign in with their login credentials.
+The user can share their files with each othre through this application.
+Zoom in feature is also available for better examination.